chris-shepard/react-quiz/README.md

 -Dynamically Creates Inputs.<br/>
 -Collects Submission from each question and updates Quiz-Components state<br/>
+-Verfiy all Questions have been answered<br/>

 ### `In Development`

--Verfiy all Questions have been answered<br/>
+-Custom Validators for questions<br/>
 -Display questions in stages<br/>
--Custom Styling for Quiz & Components<br/>
+-Custom Theming for Quiz & Components<br/>
 -Callback function to send info to Quiz's parent component<br/>

 ### `Next Stages`